tymyrddin/blue-windows/source/docs/authentication/resuming.md

-# Require a password when resuming
+# Require a password when resuming from a stand-by mode

 A screensaver password and a sleep/stand-by password are different settings.